ButThouMust/otogirisou-en-beta/README.md

 # Checklist of things to do
 - Make a more user-friendly option to enable or disable honorifics.
-  - TL;DR Nami uses a different one for you each playthrough, so this technically could be considered a game mechanic.
-Were they not dynamic, I would have just left them out entirely.
-  - Currently, I have hard-coded the option to "on," with disabling it requiring a hex editor to change a certain byte in the ROM file to `00`.
+  - Currently, this works by having two different patches, .
   - In the future, I'd like to make it so you can use the otherwise unused R button to enable or disable it.
-- Fill out the font more, add more characters to the name entry screen.
+- Fill out the font more.
-  - Please suggest any characters you'd like to be added, within reason.
+  - Please suggest any characters you'd like to be added.
-- Make the font system more robust against adding new characters between patch versions.
 - Set more consistent spacing on the file management prompts like `Start`, `Delete`, `Cancel`, `Confirm`, `Resume`, and `Restart`.
-- Fix above mentioned choice recoloring issue.
+- Fix the above mentioned choice recoloring issue.